 Why Marriage and Health?

-You may have heard it said before that married couples live longer than unmarried people.
-Researchers have spent a lot of time trying to understand why, asking questions like:
+You may have heard it said before that married people live longer than unmarried people.
+Researchers have spent a lot of time trying to understand why yet many questions remain unanswered.
+For example:

 - How do spouses support each other when one spouse is sick or injured?